davidmoten/aws-maven-plugin/README.md

 mvn package aws:deployRestApi
 ```

-### Remove security group rules for particular ports on a Beanstalk deployment
+### Remove instance security group rules for particular ports on a Beanstalk deployment

 Use the `removePorts` goal: